-Check brake calipers for binding as a result of corrosion or dirt.
+- 1. Check for correct tire pressure. - Check brake pads for binding as a result of corrosion or dirt.
+Check brake pads for excessive wear.
+Minimum brake lining thickness is 1/8 in.
+(3.2 mm).
+Replace brake pads as sets (front or rear) if any pad does not meet specifications. - Check brake calipers for binding as a result of corrosion or dirt.
 Check for seized or binding brake caliper pistons.
 Repair any binding or seized caliper pistons.
 Check brake rotors for free movement.
 If rotors do not move freely, remove calipers and clean caliper guide pins (Figure 7-3).

-NOTE: Calipers must be rebuilt or replaced in pairs.
+NOTE: Calipers pins must be replaced in pairs.
+Caliper pins and bushing should be lubricated with silicone grease.

 - 4. Check for leaking caliper piston seals.
-Replace or rebuild any calipers with leaking seals. - 5.
-Check rotor for glazing or scoring.
+Replace or rebuild any calipers with leaking seals. - Check rotor for glazing or scoring.
 Turn the rotor if glazed or scored.
 Do not exceed the minimum thickness shown on the inside of the rotor hat section.
-It is not recommended that rotors be turned when spotted or heat checked.

-- 6. Check for damaged brake lines.
+It is not recommended that rotors be turned when spotted or heat checked. - Check for damaged brake lines.
 Replace any damaged brake lines. - 7.
 Check for faulty proportioning valve.
 With the vehicle at curb weight, decelerate from 20 mph (32 kph) on dry concrete road and apply sufficient pressure to lock up the brakes.
 If the front brakes lock up before rear brakes, replace the proportioning valve. - 8.
 Check toe adjustment.
 Adjust toe, if necessary.
 Refer to Section 5.